rob-p/CSE549F18/syllabus.md

 - [Molecular Biology](http://www.amazon.com/Molecular-Biology-Second-Edition-David/dp/0123785944) (Clark and Pazdernik 2012)

-**Expectations**: Since this is a computational Biology course, you will be expected to become familiar with the relevant Biology — it is an important and inextricable part of the material, and the underlying Biology provides motivation for the computational problems we will tackle.
+**Expectations**: The approach we will take in this course to defining and solving problems will be very computational in nature.
+Nonetheless, since this is a computational *Biology* course, you will be expected to become familiar with the relevant Biology — it is an important and inextricable part of the material, and the underlying Biology provides motivation for the computational problems we will tackle.

 **Course Objectives**: The main objective of this course will be to provide a broad overview of the major areas of Bioinformatics and Computational Biology (B/CB).
 Our perspective will be a computational and algorithmic one, though we will take the time to understand the necessary Biology and motivation for the problems we discuss.
-We will touch upon many areas of B/CB, including phylogenetics, genome structure and Biological network analysis.
-However, there will be a significant concentration on genomics and related problems such as high-throughput read alignment, gene finding, genome assembly and transcriptome assembly and analysis.
+We will touch upon many areas of B/CB, however, there will be a significant concentration on genomics and related problems such as high-throughput read alignment, gene discovery, genome assembly and transcriptome assembly and analysis.
 At the end of this course, you should have a good understanding of the types of problems people work on in B/CB, and a fairly in-depth knowledge of the computational tools and techniques used to address some foundational problems in the field.
 A tentative list of topics we will cover (depending on how quickly we move) is:

   * Algorithms and data structures for efficient text indexing and *exact* search
   * K-merology — counting, indexing, searching and analyzing sequences using k-mers